GleemingKnight/Slime/README.md

 The provided [slime-tools](https://staticassets.hypixel.net/news/5d37b611d4298.slime-tools.jar) JAR contains a **saving** reference implementation, and seems to be for version 1, since it doesn't include entity information.
 This project supports both version `1` and `3` ([spec](https://pastebin.com/raw/EVCNAmkw)) of the format.

-## Current status

-The main Slime chunk loader has been written and tested.
-We plan on releasing a Bukkit plugin that injects the custom `ServerNBTManager`.

 ## Credits